-1. There are more than 10,000 BJJ Schools in America
+1. There are over 10,000 BJJ schools in America

-There are just over 50,000 martial arts schools in America (source), and 19.8% of these are BJJ gyms (source).
-So that’s over 10,000 BJJ gyms in America in 2022.
+There are roughly 50,000 martial arts schools in America (source), and about 19.8% of these are BJJ gyms (source).
+That puts the number at over 10,000 BJJ gyms in the US.
+The growth has been staggering: before the first UFC in 1993, there were practically zero BJJ gyms in America.
+Nobody had heard of Brazilian jiu jitsu at that point.

-2. There are more than 7,425 BJJ black belts
+2. There are more than 7,400 registered BJJ black belts

 Also read: Top 7 Black Belts That Take Longest to Get in Martial Arts

-3. 90% of people who start BJJ never get promoted to Blue Belt
+3. 90% of people who start BJJ never get promoted to blue belt

 4. There are 77 legal submissions in BJJ